Synopsis

 Alex and Zoe have been transported to Animalia to help solve the mysteries surrounding the Core and restore stability to the land.
 On their journey they encounter action, adventure and lots of fun!

-on the Illustrated alphabet book Animalia by Graeme Base.
+Based on the Illustrated alphabet book Animalia by Graeme Base

-by Tom Ruegger, Nicholas Hollander, Sherri Stoner, Mark Seidenberg, John P McCann, John K Ludin, Deanna Oliver & John Loy.
-The series is a 40 x half hour children’s animation series produced for the BBC, CBBC, Ten Network Australia, PBS & CBC.
+Writers Tom Ruegger, Nicholas Hollander, Sherri Stoner, Mark Seidenberg, John P McCann, John K Ludin, Deanna Oliver & John Loy.

 Animalia Episode Synopses